top of page

 b.
 Moses.

-12. This is another difficult Bible question to comprehend.
+13. This topic is another difficult Bible question to comprehend.

-Who was 2 years older than his father according to Bible math?
+Who was two years older than his father, according to Bible math?

 b.
 Joseph.